top of page

 The focus is on security, success, and positive experiences.

-👉 Upon successful completion of Levels 1–3, riders attend the Winner’s Circle to celebrate the completion of the
+👉 Upon successful completion of Levels 1–3, riders attend the Winner’s Circle to celebrate the completion of the Dependent Phase.

-Phase 2: Semi-Dependent Rider
+Phase 2: Semi-Independent Rider

 Jump Smart Program starts here.